^

 Gynofort is a drug whose main active ingredient is butoconazole.
 Butoconazole belongs to the class of antifungal drugs and is commonly used to treat fungal infections in gynecology.

-The drug is used in the form of a cream or vaginal tablets and can be recommended for the treatment of various fungal infections of the female genital organs, such as vaginal candidiasis (cracks and irritations around the vagina caused by yeast-like fungi Candida albicans), vaginal trophic candidiasis, bacterial vaginosis, coccogoriasis and others.
+The drug is used in the form of a cream or vaginal tablets and can be recommended for the treatment of various fungal infections of the female genital organs, such as vaginal candidiasis (cracks and irritations around the vagina caused by yeast-like fungi Candida albicans), vaginal trophic candidiasis, bacterial vaginosis, coccogoryosis and others.

-Indications Ginoforta
+Indications Gynoforte

 3. Bacterial vaginosis: Although butoconazole is primarily used to treat yeast infections, in some cases it may also be recommended to treat bacterial vaginosis, although this is a less common use.